Arena-Independent Memory Bounds for Nash Equilibria in Reachability Games: Preliminaries

 A \textit{game} is an arena augmented with the goals of each player.
 Formally, a game is a tuple $\game=\gameTuple$ where $\arena$ is an $\nPlayer$-player arena and, for all $\playerIndex\in\playerSet$, $\costI$ is the cost function of $\playerI$.
 The \textit{cost profile} of a play $\play$ in $\game$ is $(\costI(\play))_{\playerIndex\in\playerSet}$.
 Given two plays $\play$ and $\play'$, we say that the cost profile of $\play$ is preferable to that of $\play'$ if $\costI(\play)\leq \costI(\play')$ for all $\playerIndex\in\playerSet$.
 When the goal of each player is given by an objective, we denote games as tuples $\game = (\arena, (\objective_\playerIndex)_{\playerIndex\in\playerSet})$ where $\objective_\playerIndex$ is the objective of $\playerI$ for all $\playerIndex\in\playerSet$.

 \subparagraph*{Objectives and costs.} We study five classes of games with goals related to \textit{reachability}.
-We consider a qualitative and quantitative formulation for the goal of reaching a target, and qualitative formulations of the goals of avoiding a target, of infinitely often reaching a target and of avoiding a target from some point on.
 Let $\target\subseteq\vertexSet$ denote a set of target vertices.
 We refer to the set of target vertices $\target$ as a \textit{target}.